 Klarna is one of the first payment gateways to provide ‘Buy now pay later’ on online transactions, even introducing flexible consumer finance on products for customers who would like to pay over time.

--It means customers not having to wait till payday to purchase, you can expect healthy growth over the month instead of that mid-month slump.
+- It means customers do not have to wait till payday to purchase.
+You can expect healthy growth over the month instead of that mid-month slump.

 - Their website does not have a clear pricing structure which can be frustrating for businesses trying to figure out if this will be a cost-effective option for them.